-One newsworthy event of the past several months was a drought in North America that affected the growth of some of the continent’s basic food crops.
+One newsworthy event was a drought in North America that affected the growth of some of the continent’s basic food crops.

 More North Americans will be affected by a different ramification: the strain on production of processed foods like breads, cereals, prepared dishes, and snack foods.

 Shortages lead to lower supplies for each community and price hikes for the products that are available.

 Fuel price rises

 As the cost of diesel ramps up, that expense gets passed on to customers buying the things that those trucks are transporting.

 You can see where that will take prices for just about everything, since just about everything gets where it’s going on an eighteen wheeler.

 About 30% of shipping containers that come to the United States come through California.

-Which run on gas and diesel.
+Trucks and trains run on gas and diesel.